-Figure8a.
+Figure 8.
 Read Data Bytes at Higher Speed Sequence Diagram (QPI)

-7.9.
-Dual Output Fast Read (3BH)
+7.8 Dual Output Fast Read (3BH)

-The Dual Output Fast Read command is followed by 3-byte address (A23-A0) and a dummy byte, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 2-bit per clock cycle from SI and SO.
-The command sequence is shown in followed Figure 9.
+The Dual Output Fast Read command is followed by 3-byte address (A23-A0) and a dummy byte, each bit being latched in during the rising edge of SCLK, then the memory contents are shifted out 2-bit per clock cycle from SI and SO.
+The command sequence is shown in followed Figure9.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.